 |Week 1||Attend debriefing workshop (compulsory workshop)|

 The financial cost of participating in FHS Abroad is significant, and you are strongly encouraged to plan ahead and set savings goals.
-As a guide, to help you with planning your participation, Antipodeans Abroad and Projects Abroad placements cost between $2000 to more than $3000 for 4 weeks.
+As a guide, to help you with planning your participation, Antipodeans and Projects Abroad placements cost between $3000 to more than $4000 for 4 weeks.
 Please note that costs may vary depending on your individual itinerary and you must verify actual costs with the agency.

 Additional costs to consider